munanallen-rgb/Fitnut-Policy/README.md

 - update certain profile and workout information inside the app;
 - stop using optional features, including AI features;
-- request account deletion or data deletion by contacting us at `progresoapp@163.com`.
+- request access to, correction of, or export of your data by contacting us at `progresoapp@163.com`;
+- request account deletion inside the iOS app from the Profile page.

 For security reasons, we may ask you to verify your identity before acting on a request.

+When you delete your account, we delete core personal data used to provide the service, including profile data, workout logs, snapshots, feedback content, and related in-app records tied to your account.

-Please note that some information may need to be retained for legal, tax, accounting, fraud prevention, or dispute-resolution purposes even after a deletion request.
+Please note that some payment, accounting, audit, fraud-prevention, legal-compliance, or dispute-resolution records may still need to be retained for an appropriate period even after a deletion request.

+If you subscribed through Apple, deleting your account does not automatically cancel your Apple subscription.
+You must manage cancellation from your Apple subscription settings.

 If you are in the EEA or UK, you may also have the right to lodge a complaint with your local data protection authority.